 Once you touch on the problem, the reader must see that you are going to help them.
 Tell them how you will solve their problem.

 Pull your reader in even more by offering them a solution to their problem.
-Let them know that you are here to help and what they will achieve if they read your article and follow your advice.
+Let them know that you are here to help and achieve if they read your article and follow your advice.

 Transition to your content